 - Unit Testing: if a unit has a high dependency, it isn’t easy to test it independently.

-- Re-usability: If a class depends on many classes, then it isn’t easy to use that class elsewhere.
+- Reusability: If a class depends on many other classes, it isn’t easy to use that class elsewhere.

 Inversion of control (IoC)

-Inversion of Control (IoC) is a design principle in software development where the control of object creation and flow of control is inverted or “inverted” from the traditional approach.
+Inversion of Control (IoC) is a design principle in software development in which the control of object creation and the flow of control are inverted or “inverted” from the traditional approach.

 In a traditional program, the flow of control is determined by the program logic itself, with objects being created and managed directly by the program.